scipion-em/docs/docs/developer/creating-a-protocol.rst

 ------------------

 The ``Viewer`` class is the base for implementing visualization of different kinds of objects.
-The same applies for visualizing protocols.
-The viewers are also discovered dynamically, like the protocols are.
+The same applies to visualizing protocols.
+The viewers are also discovered dynamically like the protocols are.
 They should specify a ``_target`` property with a list of the object classes that the viewer is able to handle.